 There’s little need to question whether virtualization is one of the biggest IT trends today.
 Gartner continues to report that more than half of all server workloads are virtualized.
-By 2020, virtualization will account for 98 percent of IT growth spend.
-This increased spend in virtualization will provide more efficient, cost-effective ways to reduce downtime, gain IT productivity, increase hardware savings, and so much more.
+By 2020, virtualization will account for 98 percent of IT growth spend (click to tweet).
+This increased virtualization spend will provide more efficient, cost-effective ways to reduce downtime, gain IT productivity, increase hardware savings and so much more.

-Whether your organization already has major investment cloud computing, or is about to move forward with a first-time migration, it might be critical for you to stop and consider the extent of the role of hypervisor systems in your environments.
+Whether your organization has already invested in cloud computing or is about to move forward with a first-time migration, it might be critical for you to stop and consider the extent of the role of hypervisor systems in your environment.